- This is the page for the only book to make a case for AWS and Google Cloud for SAP and Oracle environments.

 The Book on the Changing Efficiency of IT Brought by AWS & Google Cloud

 AWS and Google Cloud are changing the game for enterprise software in a way that people with work experience only in on-premises software will have a hard time processing.
-In their history SAP and Oracle never attempted to increase efficiency.
+In their history, SAP and Oracle never attempted to increase efficiency.
 SAP and Oracle projects have not changed much over decades with the same model, designed around maximizing consulting billing hours in a one-off “job shop” implementation strategy followed.
-Rather their strategy was to take a high margin model, with high margin consulting and high overhead software and databases, and market that approaches to as many companies as possible.
+Instead, their strategy was to take a high margin model, with high margin consulting and high overhead software and databases, and market that approaches to as many companies as possible.

 The Book on the Ability to Move Away from Proprietary Hardware

 A critical component of AWS and Google Cloud is the ability to move away from proprietary hardware.
-AWS and Google Cloud have amazing economies of scale in hardware and data center technology and management.
+AWS and Google Cloud have fantastic economies of scale in hardware and data center technology and management.
 How could a company put together a hardware setup that is competitive on price or flexibility with AWS/GCP?
-Those data centers have untold economies of scale.
+Those data centers have many economies of scale.
 It’s like mass production, versus a job shop for an IT department.